makreth/UCIWebApp/README.md

 # UCIWebApp
-This is a small project portfolio, designed specifically to apply for the Web Developer position at UCI, written by Duncan Shepherd.
+This is Duncan Shepherd's small project portfolio, designed specifically to apply for the Web Developer position at UCI.

 You can find the functioning website hosted by github at https://makreth.github.io/UCIWebApp/